princomp/princomp.github.io/source/projects/fighting_game/description.md

 ##### Example

-Below is a full runthrough of the progam you'll be expected to make.
+Below is a full runthrough of the program you'll be expected to make.
 Note that underlined sections are the inputs made by the user.

 An example of output: